benfielding74/apprentice-portfolio/content/posts/AMI-refresh-project/index.md

 ### Task

 A project team has been assembled consisting of myself, another apprentice and a fast-stream staff member, supported by two of the senior engineers.
 Our task is to find a way to automate the process of refreshing the auto scaling groups and testing that they are running.
-This turned out to be phase one of the task/project as once we had completed this intial step we were asked to also implement automation for the AMI build and the launch template updates.
+This turned out to be phase one of the task/project as once we had completed this initial step we were asked to also implement automation for the AMI build and the launch template updates.

 ### Action